 As Grace noted in her comment on my post about cleaning the shower, sometimes my house gets downright grimy.

 No matter how hard I try to keep my kitchen neat and wash dishes as I cook, I always end up with dirty dishes after a meal, and usually there’s some sort of project, or ferments, or experiment or produce (or all of the above) filling up my counter tops.

 My mama always preferred to be out in the garden or in the kitchen cooking instead of cleaning.
 I’m afraid I inherited those tendencies from her.
+Every so often I do go through and deep clean, but I don’t have a regular schedule.
 If you’re looking for tips on how to have a lovely, lady-like home, I highly recommend visiting my friend, Jasmine, at Far Above Rubies, or Amy at Homestead Revival.
 They’re much better at that sort of thing.

 Good, Clean Dirt